Finreim Oy

 Communication & marketing

 Finreim processes personal data to contact, maintain, develop and update Finreim's business relationships as well as by marketing its new services and products.
-Processing for this purpose is based on a consent given by the Data Subject or on a contract made between the Data Subject and Finreim.

 Investment operations

-Personal data is also processed for the purpose of investment/asset management operations of Finreim including legal due diligence, fund administration, reporting and decision-making.
+Personal data is also processed for the purpose of investment/asset management operations of Finreim including legal due diligence, fund administration, reporting, and decision-making.
 Processing for this purpose is based either on fulfilling the contractual obligations or legal requirements.

 Development of business operations